python-zk/kazoo/CONTRIBUTING.md

 You'll also need some other libraries and utilities installed in order to run tests.

 1. A supported version of python and its -dev package (again, apt install should work).
-2. Zookeeper.
+2. Zookeeper (see below).
 3. In order to run Zookeeper, you'll need a Java runtime (JRE or JDK).
 Please refer to the Zookeeper documentation for compatible Java versions for each Zookeeper version.
-4. libkrb5-dev for kerberos authentication if you're connecting to Zookeeper with sasl (apt install should work for this)
+4. libkrb5-dev or similar for kerberos authentication if you're connecting to Zookeeper with sasl (apt install should work for this)
 5. Optionally pypy3.
 This is a little more complex to install.
 Something like the following should work
    - `add-apt-repository ppa:pypy/ppa && sudo apt update && sudo apt install pypy3 pypy3-dev`
 6. tox

+#### Installing zookeeper.

+You don't need to install zookeeper if you're running `tox`.
+- You can optionally specify a version by setting the `ZOOKEEPER_VERSION`.
+However, note that this needs to be one of the versions specified in the `ensure-zookeeper-env.sh` script, so you might need to update that and possibly also the matrix in the github testing workflow.

+If you want to run your tests outside `tox`, you can do one of the following:
+- Run `./ensure-zookeeper-env.sh env | grep ^ZOOKEEPER_PATH=` or `ZOOKEEPER_VERSION=<version> ./ensure-zookeeper-env.sh env | grep ^ZOOKEEPER_PATH=`.
+This will download the specified version if necessary and use it.
+- Download a version of zookeeper and set `ZOOKEEPER_PATH` to the full path of the `lib` directory in the downloaded location.

 ### Create a virtual env and populate it